onqtam/headjack/docs/why/concerns.md

 takedown requests & liability

-adding incentives might have the opposite effect of what was intended/desired - Haifa day care center (Gneezy Rustichini 2000): adding a penalty for picking up your kids later results in more parents being late to pick up their kids and simply paying for this extra child care and relief (a fine becomes simply a price), and many other such examples
+adding incentives might have the opposite effect of what was intended/desired - Haifa day care center (Gneezy Rustichini 2000): adding a penalty for picking up your kids later results in more parents being late to pick up their kids and simply paying for this extra child care and relief (a fine becomes simply a price) - but many times fines & incentives work: making plastic bags more expensive reduces their use

 # to address in other pages: